Offices of the Dean

 For most day-to-day academic matters, students should contact one of the associate or assistant deans.
-Among those matters which an assistant or associate dean can resolve are transferring credit from another college or University; declaring a major, a double major, or an individualized major; taking a summer course either at Fordham or elsewhere; and applying for a leave of absence or withdrawal from the College or a transfer to another school.
+Among those matters which an assistant or associate dean can resolve are transferring credit from another college or University; advice about declaring a major, a double major, or an individualized major; taking a summer course either at Fordham or elsewhere; and applying for a leave of absence or withdrawal from the College or a transfer to another school.
 Students expecting to graduate should have the assistant dean for seniors do a “graduation review” of their transcript before registering for their last semester of work.

 New students may feel that seeing a dean means being in academic trouble.
 While deans do deal with students who have academic problems, their primary function is to oversee the intellectual life of the college.
 Deans may be able to help students define their problem and its impact on academic performance and develop an appropriate strategy for dealing with it.

 The formation of a close and relaxed relationship with your deans is as important as the technicalities of transfer credit and course requirements.
 For freshmen, this relationship may make the transition to college life a smoother one.
 For sophomores, juniors, and seniors, it will lead to fewer problems and greater opportunities to enjoy the college experience.
 The deans wish to serve all students in completing their degrees, defining career goals, and enriching themselves intellectually.

 Fordham College at Lincoln Center - Office of the Dean